xlewis1/Snake_2JS/README.md

 # Snake Game 🐍

-This is the **first Snake game** I’ve created!
+This is the **first Snake game** I’ve created thats fully web app friendly!
 It’s fully playable on **mobile, tablet, and desktop** devices.
 Whether you’re on a phone, iPad, laptop, or PC, the game adjusts and gives you a smooth experience.

 ## Features